Tynecastle Park: Sale and Hearts ownership

+Redevelopment plans

 The plans for redevelopment of the main stand were rekindled in December 2015, when Hearts owner Ann Budge said work on the new stand would commence as soon as possible.
 Hearts submitted plans in March 2016 to Edinburgh Council, proposing a new 7000-seat stand.
 The plans also include a nursery, alongside space for a club shop, ticket office and admin office.
 Construction began during the latter part of the 2016–17 season.
 In April, Hearts announced their intention to restore the original name of Tynecastle Park when the new stand is opened.
 The project was initially expected to be completed by September 2017, but construction delays meant that four home fixtures had to be moved to Murrayfield.
 Tynecastle re-opened on 19 November, for a league game against Partick Thistle.

 Structure and facilities

 Tynecastle is an all-seated stadium, split into four sections known as the Gorgie Stand, Main Stand, Wheatfield Stand and Roseburn Stand.
 The Main Stand was rebuilt in 2017, replacing an older facility designed by noted football stadium architect Archibald Leitch.
 The three other stands were constructed between 1994 and 1997, with all having a distinctive goalpost roof structure made out of steel tubes.
 Unusually, the framework sits at the front of each stand, which means that the support towers sit within 10 yards of the corner flag, forming an arch over the stand.
 The stadium floodlights sit on top of the support towers, angled down towards the pitch, like the lighting rigs used at concerts.
 The Wheatfield Stand, which seats just under 6,000 people, slopes at just under 34 degrees, the maximum angle permitted.
 The Roseburn Stand (School End) was completed in August 1995 and cost £1.4 million to build.
 The Roseburn Stand seated 3,676 when it was opened, but 280 seats were removed from both it and the Gorgie Stand when the pitch was lengthened in 2005 to meet UEFA requirements.
 The Gorgie Stand, which was completed in September 1997, contains the Gorgie Suite.